UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

-Notes: In this slide deck, we will see how defining an explicit axis range is beneficial when we need to zoom into a region of a plot, and how log transforming an axis can help increase resolution of small values.
+Notes: In this slide deck, we will see how defining an explicit axis range is beneficial when we need to zoom into a region of a plot, and how log transforming an axis can help increase the resolution of small values.

 ---